-From the investors' point of view, Dubai is a major business center in the Middle East and a tax haven that comes with varied advantages.
-The taxation system is satisfactory especially for business persons interested in performing the activities in the free zones of Dubai where there is no corporate tax.
-There are also exceptions which apply in the oil and bank sectors in the Emirates, where the corporate tax is set at a maximum rate of 55%.
+Starting June 2023, Dubai will have a new corporate tax imposed at a rate of 9%.
+The taxation system will remain attractive for business persons interested in performing the activities in the free zones of Dubai where there is no corporate tax under specific conditions.
+In the oil and bank sectors in the Emirates, the corporate tax is set at a maximum rate of 55%.
 For a better understanding of the taxation system in Dubai, you may address your concerns to our lawyers in Dubai who can also help entrepreneurs set up their companies in compliance in the legislation in the UAE.

 Taxes for companies in Dubai